Arctic Cordillera: Overview

 The range is mostly located in Nunavut but extends southeast into the northernmost tip of Labrador and northeastern Quebec.
 The system is divided into a series of ranges, with mountains reaching heights of more than 2000 m.
 The highest is Barbeau Peak on Ellesmere Island at 2616 m, which is the highest point in eastern North America.
 The system is also one of Canada's three mountain systems, the others being the Western Cordillera of Western Canada and the Canadian extension of the Appalachian Mountains into the Gaspé Peninsula and Atlantic Provinces.

-The landscape is dominated by massive polar ice fields, alpine glaciers, inland fjords, and large bordering bodies of water, distinctive of many similar arctic regions in the world.
-Although the terrain is infamous for its unforgiving conditions, humans maintained an established population of 1000 people – 80% of whom were Inuit.
-In addition, the landscape is 75% covered by ice or exposed bedrock, with a continuous permafrost that persists throughout the year, making plant and animal life somewhat scarce.
-The temperature of the Arctic Cordillera ranges from 6 °C in summer down to −16 °C in winter.
-Vegetation is largely absent in this area due to permanent ice and snow.

 The Arctic Cordillera is a narrow ecozone compared to other Canadian ecozones.
 The majority of this ecozone borders the Northern Arctic, while the small segment within Labrador borders the Taiga Shield.
 While the Arctic Cordillera mountain system includes most of the Arctic islands and regions such as Bathurst Island, Cornwall Island, Amund Ringnes Island, Ellef Ringnes Island, Ellesmere Island, Baffin Island, Bylot Island and Labrador, the Arctic Cordillera Ecozone only covers Ellesmere Island, Baffin Island, Axel Heiberg Island, Bylot Island and Labrador.